 Jade-Colored Glasses: Everyone in this fic except Naruko wear Jade Colored Glasses of various shades.
 It's actually healthy in this fic to be cynical to a certain degree, but Kazama has recently become the most cynical, beating Sasori in the cynicism department.
 He wears Jade-Colored Glasses the size of Kamina's shades.

 Man-Eating Plant: The heroes end up in a world filled with nothing but plants that can use the Sharingan... there are no humans and the plants try to EAT the heroes.
 The rest sort of falls under the category of Fridge Horror when you try and consider (A) what happened to all the people and (B) what happened to MAKE those plants, anyway?!

 Mêlée à Trois: The ending of the Another Wave arc turns the battle for the bridge into a DBZ level blood bath.
 The three factions include: The soon-to-be-Arashi clan (Kazama, Naruko, Chibaku, Kitsune, Sasori Kakashi/Kamui, Normal!Naruto, Jinchuuriki!Sakura, and Sasuke) vs Kisame, Zabuza, Haku, and Kimmimaro vsthe Madara Trio (Tsukiyomi, Susanoo, and Amaterasu).
 The final results didn't really end well for anyone.

-Mind Rape: Alpha's shtick and, surprisingly, Naruko's as well.
+Mind Rape: Alpha's shtick and, surprisingly, Naruko's as well (albeit by accident).